Biomedical Imaging Research (93.286)

 Renewals

-> 180 Days.
+More than 180 days.
 Research Grant applications submitted for renewal are reviewed and selected for funding on a competitive basis.
 NRSA awards may be made for 1 to 5 years.
 No individual may receive more than 5 years of aggregate NRSA support beyond the predoctoral level, and no individual may receive NRSA support for more than 3 years of support beyond the postdoctoral level.
 Institutional awards may be renewed.

 Records